docker/docs/_includes/install-script.md

   sudo usermod -aG docker your-user

-Remember that you will have to log out and back in for this to take effect!
+Remember that you have to log out and back in for this to take effect!

-WARNING: Adding a user to the "docker" group will grant the ability to run
+WARNING: Adding a user to the "docker" group grants the ability to run
          containers which can be used to obtain root privileges on the docker host.
          Refer to https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface